Updating MySQL® cluster settings

 backup_retain_period_days: Number of days to retain the cluster backup, between7and60. -

 access: Settings for cluster access from Yandex Cloud services:data_lens: Access from DataLens.
 For more information about setting up a connection, see Connecting from DataLens.web_sql: SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.yandex_query: YQL queries against cluster databases from Yandex Query.
-This feature is currently in Preview.
+This feature is currently at the Preview stage.

 The possible setting values are